-Abandon Ship Bag
+Essentials of an Abandon Ship Bag

-While it may come as a surprise to some, by now most boaters realize that the survival equipment stocked in most life rafts, even rafts designed to meet SOLAS requirements, is often inadequate, sometimes woefully so.
+While it may come as a surprise to some, most boaters realize that the survival equipment stocked in most life rafts, even rafts designed to meet SOLAS requirements, is often inadequate, sometimes woefully so.
 In many cases not only is the selection and quantity a problem, but the quality of the equipment and supplies is also less than desirable.

 One subject that is inescapable and always controversial is “cost.”
 Like in most things, assembling a well-equipped Abandon Ship Bag is not cheap.
 Equipped To Survive’s list was not put together with cost being a determinant.
 It is not for me to decide what level of expense is suitable for you or where to spend and where to save.
 Only you can set the value of your life and the lives of your crew and passengers within the scope of your financial limits, a compromise virtually all of us must make.